ValeriusGC/jundo/README.md

 ```

 Next connection to app's widgets and actions - as in **Step 2.
 Commands and stack linking**.
 **Voila!**

 As you see if you take time for design you get simple and elegant undo system.

 - - -

 ==The library has a lot of tests with using techniques.
-See them in code.==
+See them in the code.==